PovertyAction/de_audit/README.md

 considered blank.
 So you should specify "dont know" instead of "dont know   " even if the latter occurred in the raw dataset.
 5. exclude() excludes a list of variables from the sample.
-6. For large samples (>1500), this program can take several minutes.
+6. For large samples (>1500), this program might run for over a minute.
 It is particularly slow when the number of blank cells exceeds the number of non-blank cells.
+If it is running far too long, you may able to get performance by adjusting the sampling parameter down using the multiply() option.
+Default is 2 but lower values will take less time.
+Values less than 1.5 are likely to lead to errors.